wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 }
 ```

-### Tasks Runner Options
+### 运行任务选项

 > A task is an invocation of a target.

-Tasks runners are invoked when you run `nx test`, `nx build`, `nx run-many`, `nx affected`, and so on.
+Tasks runners are invoked when you run `nx test`, `nx build`, `nx run-many`, `nx affected`, and so on
 The tasks runner
-named "default" is used by default.
+named "default" is used by default
 Specify a different one like this `nx run-many --target=build --all --runner=another`.

-Tasks runners can accept different options.
+Tasks runners can accept different options
 The following are the options supported
 by `"@nrwl/workspace/tasks-runners"` and `"@nrwl/nx-cloud"`.

 - `cacheableOperations` defines the list of targets/operations that are cached by Nx.
 - `parallel` defines the max number of targets ran in parallel (in older versions of Nx you had to
   pass `--parallel --maxParallel=3` instead of `--parallel=3`).
 - `captureStderr` defines whether the cache captures stderr or just stdout.
-- `skipNxCache` defines whether the Nx Cache should be skipped.
+- `skipNxCache` defines whether the Nx Cache should be skipped
   Defaults to `false`.
 - `cacheDirectory` defines where the local cache is stored, which is `node_modules/.cache/nx` by default.
 - `encryptionKey` (when using `"@nrwl/nx-cloud"` only) defines an encryption key to support end-to-end encryption of
-  your cloud cache.
+  your cloud cache
   You may also provide an environment variable with the key `NX_CLOUD_ENCRYPTION_KEY` that contains an
-  encryption key as its value.
+  encryption key as its value
   The Nx Cloud task runner normalizes the key length, so any length of key is acceptable.
 - `runtimeCacheInputs` defines the list of commands that are run by the runner to include into the computation hash
   value.
 - `selectivelyHashTsConfig` only hash the path mapping of the active project in the `tsconfig.base.json` (e.g.,
-  adding/removing projects doesn't affect the hash of existing projects).
+  adding/removing projects doesn't affect the hash of existing projects)
   Defaults to `false`

 `runtimeCacheInputs` are set as follows: